danielfett/draft-dpop/mainmatter.md

 # Public Key Confirmation

-When access tokens are represented as JSON Web Tokens (JWT)[@!RFC7519], information about the DPoP public key SHOULD be contained in the tokens.
+To enable resource servers to check the binding of access tokens to public keys, access tokens that are represented as JSON Web Tokens (JWT)[@!RFC7519] SHOULD contain information about the DPoP public key as described in the following.

 The public key is contained in JWK format in a member `dpop+jwk` of the `cnf` claim.

 ```
 {